marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

     ### Conclusion
     [a short conclusion]

-    [more hypotheses until you are ready to write the mutant-killing test]
+    [more hypotheses and experiments until you are ready to write the mutant-killing test]

     # Test
     [the mutant-killing test]